-Images saturate the contemporary world in a way that was never imagined back when photography involved heavy cameras on tripods and unsmiling subjects standing immobile for minutes on end.
+Images saturate book profits the contemporary world in a way that was never imagined back when photography involved heavy cameras on tripods and unsmiling subjects standing immobile for minutes on end.

 Once trusted to capture reality and truth, photographs now stir debate about the reliability and veracity of the images we see.